jdegregorio/face-collage/README.md

   - Select "Download, Crop & Resize Photos" to continue from where it left off.
   - The tracker will resume based on the data saved in `photos.json`.

-- **If Head Pose Estimation was Interrupted**:
+- **If Head Pose and Facial Features Estimation was Interrupted**:
-  - Select "Perform Head Pose Estimation" to continue from the last completed image.
+  - Select "Perform Head Pose and Facial Features Estimation" to continue from the last completed image.

 - **If Ready to Generate the Collage**:
-  - Ensure all photos have completed head pose estimation, then select "Generate Collage".
+  - Ensure all photos have completed head pose and facial features estimation, then select "Generate Collage".

 ---